 Boarder students are provided with all meals at school.
 The menu is nutritionally balanced and enables students to eat healthily and well.

-On entry to the servery students are required to "tap in" and should expect occasionally to be advised about healthy choices.
+On entry to the servery, for breakfast and lunch, students are required to "tap in" and should expect occasionally to be advised about healthy choices.
 PTs follow up periodically with students about healthy eating habits and advice.